octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/auto-registering-with-octopus-deploy.md

 :::hint
 Unlike static servers, which are treated more like pets where you handcraft and maintain them, servers created via auto-scaling should be treated as cattle.
 At any given point a server might go down and you'll need to replace it.
 Assume whatever could go wrong can go wrong.
 For the bootstrap script assume:

-1. It will be run multiple times (perhaps after each restart)
+1. It will be run multiple times (perhaps after each restart).
-2. Something might have happened to the registration in Octopus Deploy (delete the wrong record), so force the registration
+2. You can't assume the machine registration will be in Octopus Deploy, so force the registration.
+3. Use the hostname to uniquely identify the machine in Octopus to avoid duplication.
 :::